 It is common practice for those who do qualify to give Qurbani to donate on behalf of someone who cannot, whether they simply do not meet the outlined criteria or because they are no longer with us.
 This may mean the head of a household giving Qurbani on behalf of any children who would not qualify as they are under the age of puberty or in the name of a friend or family member who has passed on.

 Many Muslims who choose to give on behalf of someone else like to record the name they are giving for, although this is not an obligation.
 Merely donating and the intention alone is enough in the eyes of Allah (SWT).

 Who Can Perform Qurbani?

-UK Islamic Mission are able to accept Qurbani donations, where your funds will be utilised to carry out the sacrifice and distribution of shares of meat.
+UK Islamic Mission is able to accept Qurbani donations, where your funds will be used to carry out the sacrifice and distribution of shares of meat.
 This will appease your charitable obligation, earning your rewards.

 How Many Members of a Family Should Give Qurbani?